March 7, 2019

 - Change storage only.
 Select this option if you want to remove the VM from one directly attached datastore to another.
 Both directly attached datastores are connected to the same ESXi host in this case.

 - Change both compute resource and storage.
 Select this option if you want to migrate a VM from one host to another.
-Both hosts may use different datastores in this case.
+Thus, both hosts may use different datastores.

 The third option is suitable in the case reproduced in the current VMware home lab.
 Both ESXi hosts have their own 40GB datastores.
 The running VM will be migrated from one host to another (ESXi01 > ESXi02) and from one 40GB datastore to another (datastore40 > datastore40-2).

 - Select vMotion priority.
-You can select a high priority (recommended) or a normal priority.
-Select a high priority and click Next.
+You can set a high priority (recommended) or a normal priority.
+Set a high priority.

 - Ready to complete.
-Check your VM migration parameters and click Finish to start migration.
+Check your VM migration parameters and hit Finish to start migration.

 Wait until the VM migration process is finished.
 You can open the Recent Tasks bar in the bottom of the VMware vSphere Client web interface to check the task’s progress.
 After the VM migration task is completed successfully, your VM will begin running on the second ESXi host (see the screenshot below).